jwonghk/Phase2_with_JSON/README.md

 - As a user: I want to add item
 - As a user: I want to be able to cancel items
-- As a user: I want to be able to see the quantities of items ordered and the total price at the momentd
+- As a user: I want to be able to see the quantities of items ordered and the total price at the moment